 6. Keep jealousy away when starting a long-distance relationship

-Moreover, unless there is actual cause for concern, do not start sulking because you are feeling jealous and untrusting.
+Unless there is an actual cause for concern, do not start sulking because you are feeling jealous and untrusting.
 Jealousy can bring out some terrible sides in all of us.
 Thus, it is best to keep the green-eyed monster in check and have faith in your partner.

 7. Communication is everything

 And pretty much all you have.
-Think about it this way – your relationship relies solely on verbal communication which is why you must make it the strongest.
+Think about it this way – your relationship relies solely on verbal communication, which is why it must be the strongest suit of your connection.
 You must constantly try to improve communication in your relationship.

 Related Reading: Communication Is The Key To Relationships!

 8. You may have to set some ground rules

 It is important for you and your partner to be on the same page about things.
 Depending on how flexible your relationship is, it is important to discuss your expectations.
 Are they ready for a commitment?
 Especially when starting a long-distance relationship online, you must be clear on what your boundaries are.